Bezik1/NN-reusable-version/README.md

         self.b = np.array(weights_data["bias"])
 ```

+## Hyperparameters
+Hyperparameters are parameters that described structure \
+and working mechanism of our network.
+- learning rate - describe how fast our model must learn from the training data.
+It's multiplier that we are using \
+training each neuron;
+- epochs - number of epochs in training loop;
+- input size - size of input data that we are passing to \
+the network;
+- output size - expected size of output from our model;
+- hidden neurons - number of neurons in each hidden layer;
+- hidden size - number if hidden layer

 # Cost Function
 Cost function is a function that measures how our predictions \
 are diffrent from expected value.